koukibadr/Bottom-Picker/README.md

   ///The initial time set in the time picker widget
   ///required only when using the `time` constructor Time? initialTime;

+  /// The initial duration set for the timer picker
+  /// By default it's set to null so it's `Duration.zero` Duration? initialTimerDuration;

+  /// The time picker mode "hm", "hms" or "ms"
+  /// By default it's set to "hm" CupertinoTimerPickerMode? timerPickerMode;

+  /// The timer seconds interval
+  /// Cannot be less then 1
+  ///
+  /// Default value is 1.
+  int timerSecondsInterval = 1;

   ///The max time can be set in the time picker widget Time? maxTime;